StrawHat-07/SARVA-WebSocket/README.md

 ```bash
 brew install maven
 ```
+### Clone this directory on your local system under a folder
 ```bash
 git clone https://github.com/StrawHat-07/SARVA-WebSocket.git
 ```

 ### Ensure that you are checked out in the master branch of the repo.
-Use the following command
+Use the following command:
 ```bash
 git checkout -b local origin/master
 ```